-Transport Depot Transport Depot means the use of premises for - (a) storing vehicles, or machinery, that are used for a commercial or public purpose; or (b) cleaning, repairing or servicing vehicles or machinery, if the use is ancillary to the use in (a).
-Utility Installation Utility Installation means the use of premises for - (a) a service for supplying or treating water, hydraulic power or gas; or (b) a sewerage, drainage or stormwater service; or (c) a transport service; or (d) a waste management service; or (e) a maintenance depot, storage depot or other facility for a service stated in (a) to (d).
+Transport Depot Transport Depot means the use of premises for - (a) storing vehicles, or machinery, that are used for a commercial or public purpose; or (b) element repairing or servicing vehicles or machinery if the use is appillery to the use in (a) l Itility Installation (b) Cleaning, repairing of servicing venicles of machinery, in the use is anchiary to the use in (a).
+Initial integration means the use of premises for - (a) a service for supplying or treating water, hydraulic power or gas; or (b) a sewerage, drainage or stormwater service; or (c) a transport service; or (d) a waste management service; or (e) a maintenance depot, storage depot or other facility for a service stated in (a) to (d).
 Veterinary Services Veterinary Services means the use of premises for - (a) the medical or surgical treatment of animals; or (b) the short-term stay of animals, if the use is ancillary to the use in (a).
 Warehouse Warehouse means the use of premises for - (a) storing or distributing goods, whether or not carried out in a building; or (b) the wholesale of goods, if the use is ancillary to the use in (a).
-Examples of a warehouse included self-storage facility, storage yard Wholesale Nursery Wholesale Nursery means the use of premises for -(a) the wholesale of plants grown on or next to the premises; or(b) selling gardening materials, if the use is ancillary to the use in (a).
-Wholesale Supplies Wholesale Supplies mean premises used for the display, sale or hire of goods or materials by wholesale only to businesses that have an Australian Business Number.
-Works Depot Works Depot means a building or place used for the storage (but not sale or hire) of plant, machinery or other goods (that support the operations of an existing undertaking, including construction) when not required for use.
-This includes ancillary temporary office facilities and amenities supporting such a depot.
+Examples of a warehouse included self-storage facility, storage yard Warehouse Wholesale Nursery Warehouse means the use of premises for - (a) storing or distributing goods, whether or not carried out in a building; or (b) the wholesale of goods, if the use is ancillary to the use in (a).
+Examples of a warehouse included self-storage facility, storage yard Wholesale Nursery means the use of premises for - (a) the wholesale of plants grown on or next to the premises; or (b) selling gardening materials, if the use is ancillary to the use in (a).
+Warehouse Wholesale Nursery Wholesale Supplies Warehouse means the use of premises for - (a) storing or distributing goods, whether or not carried out in a building; or (b) the wholesale of goods, if the use is ancillary to the use in (a).
+Examples of a warehouse included self-storage facility, storage yard Wholesale Nursery means the use of premises for - (a) the wholesale of plants grown on or next to the premises; or (b) selling gardening materials, if the use is ancillary to the use in (a).